Prepare your garden for a productive spring

 Adding compost or manure to your garden beds in the fall will also give you a head start on spring tasks – simply spread it on top of your garden soil, and let nature do the work for you!
 The winter freeze and thaw, assisted by earthworms, will work the compost or manure into your garden beds, enriching your soil with nutrients for your spring plants.

-After frost it’s time to clear your garden beds, by cutting back plants to prevent them from going to seed and spreading.
+After frost, it’s time to clear your garden beds, by cutting back plants to prevent them from going to seed and spreading.
 Fall weeding is also important for the same reason.
 Clean up any diseased plants, rotten fruit or vegetables to prevent the spread of disease.
-Don’t forget to, leave some selective plants like Sedum and Echinacea for some winter interest.
+Don’t forget to, leave some selective plants like Grasses (such as the miscanthus below), Sedum and Echinacea for some winter interest and seed heads for the birds.

 One of the most important tasks of in later fall is to soak the soil around trees and evergreens as they need water to prepare themselves for winter.